 Students pursuing a master's degree in mechanical and energy engineering must plan their degree with the assistance of their faculty advisor and the advisory committee.
 The requirements for graduation include at least 31 semester credit hours and maintenance of at least a B average in all graduate courses.

 Option 1: Master of Science, Thesis Option (30 Credits)

 - Twenty-four semester credit hours of course work selected from graduate-level courses offered by the university — A minimum of 18 semester credit hours of course work must be selected from graduate-level (5000 or higher) courses offered by the Department of Mechanical and Energy Engineering.
 Remaining course work may be selected from other departments with the approval of the student's faculty advisor.

 - Six semester credit hours of MEEN 5950 (Master's Thesis) — Work for the master's thesis is comprised of an independent and original study.
 Students will present and defend a written thesis, which must be approved by the student’s faculty advisor and advisory committee and must be filed with the Office of the Dean of the graduate school.
 The thesis must also conform to graduate school thesis requirements and be of archival quality.

 - After a student presents their thesis, the thesis committee will decide if it is accepted or not.
-Before presenting the thesis, students should review MEE thesis guidelines and the Toulouse School of Graduate Studies preparation guidelines.
+Before presenting the thesis, students should review MEE thesis guidelines and the Toulouse Graduate School preparation guidelines.

 Option 2: Master of Science, Non-Thesis Option (33 Credits)